antndlcrx/antndlcrx.github.io/_tabs/apply!.md

 ## Eligibility

-Participation is restricted to postgraduate students, including master’s, doctoral, and early career researchers (within 3 years of PhD completion).
+Participation is restricted to postgraduate students, including master’s and doctoral students, and early career researchers (within 3 years of PhD completion).
 You should be familiar with basic concepts in natural language processing (word embeddings) and be comfortable working with Python[^1].
 We welcome applicants from all backgrounds and fields of study within social sciences and AI research.

 > We strongly encourage applications from those identifying with underrepresented groups in academia, NLP, and tech.
 {: .prompt-tip }